 If you're planning to ask your insurer for a cheaper premium, it's a good idea to do some research first so you know what other insurers charge.
 That way you'll be in a better position to negotiate.

-"Get three or four quotes from CHOICE's recommended policies and you can ask your current insurer to match the cheaper quote for you," says Daniel.
+"Get three or four quotes and you can ask your current insurer to match the cheaper quote for you," says Daniel.

 Keep your insurer updated if your circumstances change again